gaborbernat/algo-notes/problem_solutions/path_sum_on_tree.md

 Then there is a question that, if all value on the tree is negative, should we give $$0$$, stands for empty path, or give the value of root as it will be the maximum sum.

-If you are faced with this question, remember that return the value of root is simplier.
+If you are faced with this question, remember that return the value of root is simpler.
 We can always return zero when the algorithm returns negative number.
 So at first we will come up with a problem that always return a value of node.